-NUR 124: Acute Care Nursing I -Clinical Practice 2 Credits Level I Prerequisites: NUR 102, 103, 115, HSC 118, and (BIO 147 or 237) & (COM 101 or 102) min. grade of "C-" in all courses Level II Prerequisites: Clin.
-Calc.
-Competency=90% Corequisites: NUR 123 0 lecture, 0 lab, 90 clinical, 0 other, 90 total contact hours
+NUR 124 Acute Care Nursing I - Clinical Practice 2 credits Level I Prerequisites: NUR 102, 103, 115, HSC 118, and (BIO 147 or 237) & (COM 101 or 102) minimum grade of "C-" in all Level II Prerequisites: Clinical Calculation Competency=90% Corequisites: NUR 123 O lecture, 12 lab, 78 clinical, O other, 90 total contact hours

-This course builds on and supports skills learned in NUR 103: Fundamentals of Nursing Clinical Practice, and NUR 105: Nursing of the Older Adult Clinical Practice.
+This course builds on and supports skills learned in NUR 103: Fundamentals of Nursing Clinical Practice, and NUR 104: Older Adult Nursing.
 Students gain increased competence in assessment skills including the integration of diagnostic tests and procedures and their results.
 Planning individualized nursing care including discharge teaching, based on appropriate nursing diagnoses and collaborative problems will be introduced.
-This course is graded on a Pass/No Pass grading system.
+This course is graded on a pass/no pass grading system.